LocktimeSoftware/NetLimiterApiSamples/README.md

 - Currently NetLimiter nuget package has dependency on NLog logging library.
 The dependency will be removed soon.
 - **NetLimiter 4.1.1** or later must be installed on the machine you are connecting to (usually local machine).

-## How to allow non-elevated client to connect to the NetLimiter service
+## How to allow non-elevated client to modify NetLimiter settings
 In NetLimiter [configuration file](https://netlimiter.com/docs/internals/xml-configuration-file) set ***RequireElevationLocal*** to false:

       <RequireElevationLocal>false</RequireElevationLocal>